bouwe77/temba/docs/plugins/docusaurus-plugin-ai-docs/README.md

 - Scans the `docs/` directory for all `.md` and `.mdx` files
 - Extracts document IDs from frontmatter to determine URL routes
 - Copies each Markdown file to the build output directory at the correct path
+- Generates `search_index.json` with each page's title, URL, keywords, and Markdown content
 - Injects `<link>` tags directly into the generated HTML files

 ### 2. URL Matching